 A reactionary approach means we can tailor our strategy for the client’s benefit.
-It’s much better to be told after a few months what newly discovered target areas are sitting there ready to rank highly, and knowing what the wider keyword pool currently is, rather than sticking to just a handful of keywords that could be extremely stubborn to create movement around.
+It’s much better to be told after a few months what newly discovered target areas are sitting there ready to rank highly, and knowing what the wider keyword pool currently is, rather than sticking to just a handful of keywords that could be extremely stubborn to create a movement around.

 Key 3: There has to be reinforcement

 Any SEO work on a site needs to be complementary.
-You would never improve content on a section that isn’t in the campaign just because it’s easier than working on a target area.
+You would never improve the content on a section that isn’t in the campaign just because it’s easier than working on a target area.